 Based on the second revision of the Act on the Prevention of Spousal Violence and the Protection of Victims (hereafter, "the Domestic Violence Prevention Act"), the Government conducted proper investigation and punishment in a manner appropriate to the individual case.
-It is reported that foreign victims of domestic violence are permitted to "change" the status of residence in principle, or granted special permission to stay in Japan.58
+It is reported that foreign victims of domestic violence are permitted to "change" the status of residence in principle, or granted special permission to stay in Japan.
+69 be applied to cases for couples living together.
+However, the court released its interpretation and guidelines to exclude same sex couples from the application of the revised provision.

 The Domestic Violence Prevention Act was revised in 2007, but it does not fully protect violence among same sex couples or dating violence.
 It does not include an emergency protective order so that it takes two weeks on average to obtain a protective order.
+In June 2013, the Act was revised again to